foundry-rs/starknet-foundry/design_documents/cairo_deployment_scripts.md

 }
 ```

-Having this, we could allow users to `--resume`, `--retry` or `--verify` transactions if something unexpected happens,
+Having this, we could allow users to `--retries` or `--verify` transactions if something unexpected happens,
 some transactions were rejected because of faulty script, too low user eth balance etc.

 If we were to implement dry run mode that runs by default, the state should only be written to a file when we pass `--broadcast`
 flag; otherwise the output should be directed to stdout.

+The file should be used to see, if given action/transaction was already taken - it should take under account the function
+name as well as its parameters, to distinguish functions from one another (eg. user creates two accounts, we should check
+state file records, one by one, and check if a function `account new` was already invoked with specified parameter `username`
+(and others, if supplied)).

 ### Miscellaneous